pixelated-noise/brik/readme.md

 * developer experience is paramount (and REPL is king)
 * solved things should be available as composable modules

-## Terms (also in relationship to other projects)
+## Terms

 * Modules: They are like mini-apps, vertical slices of the stack (HTTP, model, database) that could run (almost) independently.
-They are called "apps" in Django.
+They are the equivalent of "apps" in Django.
 In Brik, modules are not isolated from each other, the schema of one module can refer to the schema of a different module.
 * Facets: Each module has different facets and each implements a different part of the module's functionality.
 One facet could provide the HTTP routes for this particular module, another facet could provide the malli schema, and yet